a7t0fwa7/kali-metasploits/README.md

 [*] done exploit....
 ```

-At this point, you should have a reverse shell in the kali-metasploit window into the c-exploit container.
+At this point, you should have a reverse shell in the kali-metasploit window into the c_exploit container.

 ### tcp_echo_server.sh
 Similar to c-exploit above, running "tcp_echo_server.sh" will result in output something like this: